Edited by Ben Jacklin

 ALAC vs. FLAC – What’s the Difference?

 For those looking to get the best audio files possible, while still holding to true where these audio files can be played and recognized, take a look at the difference between ALAC files vs. FLAC files.
 Though both of these file types produce great sound, you'll notice a distinct difference between the two, and a difference in what programs are able to play them.
 First, we'll take a look at what ALAC and FLAC files are, and what each one stands for.
+Then, we'll explain how to convert FLAC to ALAC.

 Understanding FLAC vs. ALAC